Tired of feeling the Blues ? (Part-1)

 - impaired daytime functioning

-August 2018 - a research team at the Toledo University made international news (e.g. ChinaNews 中文/英文) with a study released in Nature, showing how and why the shorter wavelength blue light (the same wavelengths as in the blue emitted by visual display devices) causes a toxic molecular build-up in cells containing retinol (as in the Retinal cells where the eye receives images), leading to premature cell death.
+August 2018 - a research team at the Toledo University made international news again (e.g. ChinaNews 中文/英文) with a study released in Nature, showing how and why the shorter wavelength blue light (the same wavelengths as in the blue emitted by visual display devices) causes a toxic molecular build-up in cells containing retinol (as in the Retinal cells where the eye receives images), leading to premature cell death.
 The study also proved that other wavelengths (e.g. green, yellow and red), do not have this effect.
-However, the most alarming conclusion for many reading the study, is that accelerated macular degeneration (uncorrectable blindness) comes from excessive use of these visual devices especially Phones and Tablets, in the evening and at night, when the Iris is naturally wider, and accepting more high-energy blue photons in the dark.

-To be clear: blue light is not the enemy.
-Nor is solid-state lighting the big evil.
+To be clear: blue light is not the enemy, and some hues are even necessary for health.
+Nor is it fair to label solid-state lighting as "bad".
 Nor are the inorganic Light Emitting Diodes (LED) the only, or the worst offender.
-As shown below, even the latest Organic LED's (OLED) and Quantum Dots (QD) are also at fault, if not worse.
-On the other hand, it is possible to efficiently recreate natural colors, and safer lighting, using LED's e.g. Amber LED Streetlights (see below).
+It is possible to efficiently recreate natural colors, and safer lighting, using LED's e.g. Amber LED Streetlights (see below).
+And as illustrated below, even the latest Organic LED's (OLED) and Quantum Dots (QD) are also at fault, if not worse.

-But first, it is essential to level-set, on what is "natural".
+But first, it is essential to level-set, on what is "natural", and where does blue light fit in this picture.

 Quick recap on Natural and Artificial Light